Volunteer & Employment

 If you are interested in volunteering for any of these activities, or if you have something else in mind that you think might fit our mission, contact us.
 We’d be happy to find just the right volunteer position for you.

-Please call our Museums Administrator: Brittany Plachecki for more information about volunteer opportunities.
+Please call our Museums Manager: Brittany Plachecki for more information about volunteer opportunities.

 Employment Opportunities